StevenB96/Theatre-Ticket-Booking-App/README.md

 ## 🌟 Overview
 This project is a progressive learning platform built with **Next.js 15**, designed to demonstrate mastery of full-stack web development.
 It moves beyond standard tutorials by implementing a strictly decoupled architecture, a custom model-wrapping logic, and advanced automated developer tooling.

-The application allows administrators to manage theatrical venues, performances, and seating charts, while providing real-time data visualization and an optimized booking logic.
+The application allows administrators to manage theatrical venues, performances, and seating charts, while providing real-time data visualisation and an optimised booking logic.

 ---